joshf26/Ad-Paws/README.md

 # Ad Paws

-Put the ads on Paws with the world's cutest ad blocker.
+Put the ads on paws with the world's cutest ad blocker.

 Our submission for Local Hack Day 2018